OsmanKandemir/associated-threat-analyzer/README.md

 ## Donations

-If you like Indicator-Intelligence and would like to show support, you can use **Buy A Coffee** or **Github Sponsors** feature for the developer using the button below.
+If you like Associated Threat Analyzer and would like to show support, you can use **Buy A Coffee** or **Github Sponsors** feature for the developer using the button below.

 Or